Law

 There is no required or preferred length of a résumé.
 The length will depend on the extent of your background and experiences.
 The biggest thing to note is that a résumé for law school should not necessarily look like a typical job resume.
 Be sure to prioritize the experiences you feel are directly related to—and have best prepared you for—success in law school.

 You can, but it’s best to make sure you prepare well and do your best on the first try.
-According to LSAC, large jumps in score are rare, and usually happen when the test taker didn’t prepare the first time or had something really go wrong on test day.
-You are allowed to retake the test up to three times in a year, five times in five years, or seven times total.
-Your highest score will be considered by the committee.
+Typically, large jumps in scores are rare, and usually happen when the test taker didn’t prepare the first time or had something really go wrong on test day.

 Do you have any advice for other components of my application?

-We sure do.
+We do.
 (If you need a refresher, a complete list of application requirements is on our Apply page.)

 • Qualifications for Admission to the Bar: full disclosure is best when it comes to character and fitness, but keep it to the facts!